Foods that are good for your skin

 Wholegrains

-Live yogurts are crammed to bursting with good bacteria that keep your digestion and hence your skin, in tip-top health.
-Research shows that a daily intake can help eczema sufferers.
+Live yoghurts are crammed to bursting with good bacteria that keep your digestion, and therefore your skin, in tip-top health.
+High on the list of foods for clear skin, research shows that a daily intake can help eczema sufferers.
 Use in fruit smoothies, salad dressings and as an alternative to cream in desserts.

 Green tea

 It’s bursting with antioxidants, called catechins, which are also said to fight viruses and slow ageing.
-It’s an acquired taste but try to have about one to two cups daily.
+It’s an acquired taste, but try to have about one to two cups daily.
+If you want the fancy version, try a matcha latte.

 Skin enemies to avoid:

-• Tanning – can cause aging and an uneven skin tone.
+• Tanning – can cause ageing, an uneven skin tone and even cancer.
+Learn more about sun safety here.

 • Smoking – leads to a yellow-grey pallor, spots, and broken veins.
 It can exacerbate existing skin complaints like eczema and psoriasis and eventually results in wrinkles.

 • Stress – releases hormones which can make you spotty.
-Get a good night’s sleep by avoiding caffeine in the evenings, having a warm bath and a milky drink before you go to bed, spritzing your cushion with lavender essential oil, turning off the TV and reading yourself to sleep.
+Get a good night’s sleep by avoiding caffeine in the evenings, having a warm bath and a milky drink before you go to bed.
+You could also try spritzing your cushion with lavender essential oil, turning off the TV and reading yourself to sleep.
+Read our guide to how to sleep better at night for more tips.

 Next Steps